eressegu/atlas-example-workflow/_episodes/07-cutflow.md

 >
 {: .challenge}

 This completes today's module.
-For the full code from this module, please refer to the [ATLAS Example Workflow](https://gitlab.cern.ch/eressegu/atlas-example-workflow) repositoryy.
+For the full code from this module, please refer to the [ATLAS Example Workflow](https://gitlab.cern.ch/usatlas-computing-bootcamp-2021/v8-example-workflow) repository.

 {% include links.md %}